 And why wouldn’t it?
 I was feeling lousy.
 On a near-daily basis, I suffered from general irritability; my blood pressure was rather high; for unknown reasons I was disturbed by loud noises; had a nagging and unnatural electric sensation in my hands; either was sleeping way too much or too little; had a reduced capacity for taste; and felt a sense of fatigue and weakness.

 Six years later, I made the first tentative step toward a healthier lifestyle: I started jogging without particular reason or goal.
-I certainly did not envision that this choice would be the single most important one of my entire life.
-But the results were immediate and inarguable.
+I certainly did not envision that this step will transform my entire life and the results were surprisingly positive.
 I ran my first road race; later I expanded to triathlon racing and long distance running including marathons.

 I continually surprised myself, putting greater and greater challenges in my path, yet continuing to achieve them and subsequently achieving even higher results.
 I had become a relatively fast runner and triathlete for my age.
 I have continued to up the ante (I’ve run a 5K in under nineteen minutes; a 13.1M in ninety minutes; and a half-ironman triathlon at five hours, twenty-three minutes), and started increasing the volume and intensity of my training.